 Geographical Regions 1,2,3 - will play for 3 places for the Grand Final straight from their Regional Final matches.

-Geographical Region 4 - The 2 highest Total Match Points teams will play for their place in the Regional Final.
-The other 3 teams with the lowest Total Match Points will go into a 3 way playoff for a place in the Regional Final with the winner playing the winner of the teams with the highest match points for their place in the Grand Final.
+Geographical Region 4 - After round 4 the 2 Group winners with the highest Total Match Points will play for their place in the Regional Final.
+The other 3 Group winners with the lowest Total Match Points will go into a 3 way playoff for a place in the Regional Final with the winner playing the winner of the teams with the highest match points.

 5. Final Stages